 This page also contains a short overview of the various release versions of JPL as well as release notes for the main releases.

-- SARL-PROLOG-CAP: capacity for SARL agents to access SWI Prolog knowledgebases.
-Used for example in the SARL Agents in City system.
+One example is the SARL-PROLOG-CAP project, which provides a capacity/skill for SARL agents to access SWI Prolog knowledgebases.
+It is then used in the SARL Elevator Controller and SARL Agents in City systems.

 - The main Github repository for JPL 7 (which this one is a fork of): https://github.com/SWI-Prolog/packages-jpl